Ethereum 101: The Ultimate Guide to Understanding Ethereum

 A visual illustration of the different block sizes between the two.
 Image via txstreet.com

-Last but not least, Gary Gensler, chair of the US SEC organisation and probably the least-liked person in crypto, claims that Bitcoin is a commodity but he can't say the same for the other cryptocurrencies, including Ethereum.
+Last but not least, Gary Gensler, chair of the US SEC organization and probably the least-liked person in crypto, claims that Bitcoin is a commodity, but he can't say the same for other cryptocurrencies, including Ethereum.
 This comment could have some real implications for the future of crypto in the US.

 Ethereum Advantages